ntschaef/radical_civility/radical_civility.md

 Similarly, even if we are able to overcome this urge to conflate identity and position, there may be some positions that will be inseparable from the person holding it (eg. a subject matter expert or a parent).
 Convincing the holder that a critique of the way they abide by a position is not a critique of their identity may be impossible.
 In spite of this, we ought to remain consistent in where blame is being placed and be as explicit as possible that the person themselves is not the focus.

 It is the intent of this system to increase the normality of everyone.
 To do this, the system we inhabit must be constantly analyzed within as many different conversations as possible.
 We therefore ought to reject the narratives which promote public harm in favor of increasing limited normality.
 Most "harmful" situations when fully analyzed are tragic, but that doesn't mean that we ought to accept a shift and restrict the population to justify the harm done.
 Instead it should be attempted to separate the harm from the increased normalization so future actions will be more advantageous.

-<h5>3: If situations are not described here, one ought not to declare that someone ought or ought not to do them</h5>

-While being a shorter section, this may be the most controversial.
+3: If situations are not described here, one ought not to declare that someone ought or ought not to do them While being a shorter section, this may be the most controversial.
 While this value system is robust relative to the possible narratives, it is intended to be limited within those narratives.
 The urge to expand this in order to judge others or extract vengeance or to generally prioritize experience over perception bias is both expected and inconsistent to the axioms proposed.
 Therefore, this system must allow some - if not most - situations to fall outside the scope of strict judgement.

-<h5>4: One ought to distribute relative essentials unless it does harm</h5>

-This is a direct fallout of “normality should be normal for everyone”.
+4: One ought to distribute relative essentials unless it does harm This is a direct fallout of “normality should be normal for everyone”.
 Everyone’s understanding of “normal” is inherently built into perception bias so our projection of what everyone’s needs are will not be universally accurate.
 Regardless, the alternative - assuming that your normality is deserved and only applicable to yourself - breaks the meaning of what "normal" is intended to describe.
 Assuming your normality is not deserved by others is not only a gross misrepresentation of others, but will be - by definition - more harmful.

 It is important to address the situations in which normality for one person is harmful for another.
 While many times it will be obvious that distributing the element would cause or avoid harm, this conclusion is always influenced by our own experience.
 If there is a dispute of a claim that an essencial may or may not increase harm, the ultimate conclusion ought to be made by persons (not groups) that would receive the essencial.